mihaelavalac/just-tech-news/README.md

 ![image](./public/img/update-post.png)

 ## Features
-GIVEN a tech-news application
+GIVEN a tech-news application <br>
-WHEN I open the tech-news app
+WHEN I open the tech-news app <br>
-THEN I am presented with a landing page with diverse posts and navigation that link to login WHEN I click on the login link to these pages
+THEN I am presented with a landing page with diverse posts and navigation that link to login <br>
+WHEN I click on the login link to these pages <br>
-THEN I am presented with a page with login and sign up forms WHEN I enter the email, username, and password in the sign in form and or the email and password in the login form and submit it
+THEN I am presented with a page with login and sign up forms <br>
+WHEN I enter the email, username, and password in the sign in form and or the email and password in the login form and submit it <br>
-THEN I am redirected to a dashboard page to create a new post WHEN I enter a new post name and link in the form and submit it THEN the post is added to the home page
+THEN I am redirected to a dashboard page to create a new post <br>
+WHEN I enter a new post name and link in the form and submit it <br>
+THEN the post is added to the home page <br>
-WHEN I click the Edit post button under a specific post in the dashboard page THEN the edit post page opens with a form to edit post WHEN I enter the editions in the form and click Save post THEN the post is saved with editions
+WHEN I click the Edit post button under a specific post in the dashboard page <br>
+THEN the edit post page opens with a form to edit post <br>
+WHEN I enter the editions in the form and click Save post <br>
+THEN the post is saved with editions <br>
-WHEN click Delete post in the edit page
+WHEN click Delete post in the edit page <br>
-THEN the post is saved deleted
+THEN the post is saved deleted <br>
-WHEN I am on the home page I see a list with all created posts WHEN I click the post name
+WHEN I am on the home page I see a list with all created posts <br>
+WHEN I click the post name <br>
-THEN the link of the article opens in a new tab
+THEN the link of the article opens in a new tab <br>
-WHEN I click the comments button under a post
+WHEN I click the comments button under a post <br>
-THEN the a post page opens with a form to leave a comment or up-vote the post WHEN I fill the form with a comment and click add comment THEN a comment is added under the post and the comments number increases WHEN I click the up-vote button in the post page
+THEN the a post page opens with a form to leave a comment or up-vote the post <br>
+WHEN I fill the form with a comment and click add comment <br>
+THEN a comment is added under the post and the comments number increases <br>
+WHEN I click the up-vote button in the post page <br>
 THEN the number of points increases under the post.